andyhorn/simple_routes/README.md

 # Simple Routes

-Simple, type-safe route and navigation management for [go_router](https://pub.dev/packages/go_router).
+Simple declarative route and navigation management for [go_router](https://pub.dev/packages/go_router).

 ## Stable release

-We have reached a stable release of Simple Routes with v1.0.0-beta.4! 🎉
+We have reached a stable release of Simple Routes with v1.0.0! 🎉

 This release includes several breaking changes from the 0.x.x versions. <br/> Please see the [Migration Guide](doc/migration_guide.md) for more info.